LESLIE: Now we’re heading on over to Kansas where Russ has a question about how best to install metal roof on barn. What can we do for you?

 RUSS: OK.
 Do you have any suggestions on how to safely work on a 45-degree pitch?

 TOM: Yeah.
-Call a roofer.
+Call a roofer to install metal roof on barn.
 It’s not a do-it-yourself project.
 I mean that’s a really high-end project and if you do it every day, you have all the appropriate safety gear and scaffolding and skill set to be able to work on that.
 That’s a very dangerous place to try out your do-it-yourself skills because handling those big sheets up there, you get a wind gust and you start flying off the roof.
 Those medical bills add up very quickly, so I would definitely recommend that you have a professional do this.

 TOM: Alright.
 Good luck with that project.
 Thanks so much for calling us at 888-MONEY-PIT.